whats-this/transparency/messages/README.md

-# Transparency statements for whats-th.is
+# Transparency statements for Whats-Th.is
 Assume something has happened if this has not been updated in a month, although it should be updated every two weeks by [@deansheather](https://github.com/deansheather).